mikeagun/concat/README.md

 # they are your most basic tool for avoiding mental stack juggling
 ```

-If you are used to most common programming languages with prefix functions (i.e. the function name comes before the list of arguments) and infix math (binary ops between variables/numbers), this can seem backwards and hard to think your way through.
+If you are used to most common programming languages with prefix functions (i.e. the function name comes before the list of arguments) and infix math (binary operators between arguments), this can seem backwards and hard to think your way through.
 That is the wrong way to think about it.
 Instead you need to get used to thinking in terms of the stack (we are building up the stack from top-to-bottom, left-to-right), and then consuming/mutating the top of the stack (from the right) when we call an operator.

 From this perspective concat has a refreshing elegance. `1 2 3` means `1 2 3` will be on the stack, and if we then call `+`, `1 5` will be on the stack.

 When you are writing concat code you need to answer 3 questions: **What do I have on the stack?
 What do I want on the stack?
 How do I get there?**

 concat operators are all described in terms of their stack effects.

 We write stack effects like `( initial stack -- final stack )`.
 The stack effect for `+` looks like `( a b -- a+b )`.
 So if you see `1 3 +` you know that the stack will end up being `#| 4`.

 If we start thinking of the stack from left-to-right (which is the way we write code), with operators consuming args from the right things start to make more sense.